 The chief difference is in the desert where the Garmin depicts relief and surface with more detail and clarity using shading, contours and colour where OSMs only use colour and Olaf only used contour lines which can be distracting.
 Look at the Atar region (RIM) above right – an area of escarpments, canyons and dunes – all are reasonably accurately shown on the Garmin Topo.
 There’s an anomaly on the Topo map on the left (bottom panel) in that the (presumably automatically recorded) elevation variation in dunes depicts them as lots of small hills (which in a way, they are), but only once they’re above a certain height.
 Identifying dunes with contours is not helpful nor a cartographic convention.
 Shade and colour is best.

 The piste and road detail on the Topo is pretty good: yellow for national highways, twin lines for secondary roads or piste, and a single line for a less used piste.
 A quick check in Morocco shows they’re all there; most of the ones I know are there in Mauritania too.
 In southern Algeria only a few main pistes are shown and certain ‘national highways’ are actually remote pistes never likely to be sealed.
-The Topo map would not be so useful here and in Libya is thinner still.
+The Topo map would not be so useful here.
 In any country dashed lines may well be walking trails, but as far as I can see, there is no key or legend with the Topo map.
 Some POIs are there too – just fuel stations and post offices as shown on the Tan Tan map, above.